gejingxuan/TRAP/README.md

 ## 4. Datasets
 We put the datasets used in scenarios 1 (randomly) and 2 (zero_shot) under data_split.
 We first split `kfold.csv` and `test.csv` according to the rules of these two scenarios, and then save the positive pair samples in `kfold.csv` (for binary classification training) as `train.csv` (for contrastive learning training).

+## 5. Repository
+We provide two Jupyter Notebook guides to help users get familiar with TRAP.
+The `repository.ipynb` guide outlines the process from data reading and feature file generation to model training and testing.
+The `tutorial.ipynb` guide demonstrates how to perform inference directly using the trained model parameters.